30: The courageous job hunter: Braving the market in times of uncertainty (COVID SERIES)

 - If we stop and think and unpack the past, we can say when we've been courageous in the past, we can say what we did, how we did it, how we felt, who enabled us, all those things.

-- Be a courage spotter: When you spot courage in someone else, call it out because that helps build your self-awareness.
+- Be a courage spotter: Call it out when you spot courage in someone else because that helps build your self-awareness.

 - BRAVING stands for – Boundaries, Reliability, the Vote, Integrity, Non-judgement, and Generosity.

-- If you come back to your values every time when you reach that fork in the road, we know whatever decision that needs to be made is going to be an easier decision to make.
+- If you come back to your values whenever you reach that fork in the road, we know whatever decision needs to be made will be an easier decision to make.
 I'm not saying it's going to be an easy decision, but it will be easier.

 Three questions to reflect on to job hunt with courage: